puppetlabs/puppet-docs/source/puppet/6.0/install_osx.md

     A Finder window appears showing the disk's contents: a single `puppet-agent-<VERSION>-installer.pkg` file.

 2. Double-click the package file, and follow the installer prompts to install it.
-When installation finishes, Puppet agent and MCollective will be running.
+When installation finishes, Puppet agent will be running.

 3. After installing, unmount and delete the disk image.